 He grinned widely.
 “Beats tryin’ t’ find some bread with the haul I gots.”

 “We really need to work on your speech,” she told him.
 When motivated, he spoke with precision and care.
 Too often, he reverted to his charming street drawl.
-Charming street drawl would not get him a job, and they both knew it.
+Charming street drawl would not net him a job, and they both knew it.

 Yedin had the three rats’ full attention as he related the confrontation with the guards.
 Rin slid next to Scand and listened in while she accepted the wine flask and the special, fizzy drink for the kids from Dachs.
-She would have preferred straight water for them, but the Grey Streets did not have access to uncontaminated wells, so she bought them imported Dentherion drinks.
-Only Dentherion merchants imported those drinks, and they made certain some of that money made it into city officials’ pockets, which guaranteed the same water conditions, and therefore the same profit, well into the future.
+She would have preferred straight water for them, but the Grey Streets did not have access to uncontaminated wells, so she bought them Dentherion drinks.
+Only Dentherion merchants imported them, and they made certain some of that money made it into city officials’ pockets, which guaranteed the same water conditions, and therefore the same profit, well into the future.

 “And Lanth, she grabbed the crop from his hand!
-I don’t even think he knew she was there!
+I don’t even think he realized she was there!
 How he howled about it!”
 Yedin grinned about, aware that more people than the kids paid attention to his rendition.
 “Howlin’s about all he did, too.
 Too scared, to get down and face her.”